AVA-VLA: Improving Vision-Language-Action models with Active Visual Attention: Methods

 where the soft attention matrix $\mathbf{U}^t$ is constructed based on the soft weights vector $\boldsymbol{\omega}^t$:

-where the set $\Lambda_{I}$ represents the vision tokens indices.
+where the set $\Lambda_{I}$ represents the indices of the visual tokens.

 Therefore, the proposed AVA module uses the recurrent state and current visual observation to calculate soft weights to guide the VLA model to filter and focus its attention based on historical information.
-The overview of the proposed AVA-VLA framework is shown in Figure \ref{fig:framework}.